Yorkshire, England - Rievaulx Terrance & Abbey

 painted by an Italian artist first look at Rievaulx in a light rain

-looking into River Rye watershed mainly woodruff
+looking into River Rye watershed mint & woodruff

 Rievaulx Terrace

 Rievaulx Abbey - In the 1200s there was a community of 650 residents here, consisting of lay monks & choir monks.
 Similar to other monasteries, choir monks were engaged in study & devotion, while lay monks, often illiterate, performed the necessary day-to-day work that insured survival, including a lot of engagement with the local farm & craft-based community.
-Abbey Operations, maybe.

-Cloister restored section of the Cloister
+Cloister tiny restored section of the Cloister

 cascading cotoneaster early founder of the Abbey, who died in 1145